-Due to this, some types of surgery patients may be admitted to the Intensive Care Unit (ICU).
-Patients are admitted here if they require a higher level of nursing care and observation.
-Sometimes this may be precautionary, or it may be due to the fact they require intensive treatment to recover safely.
-Most patients will stay in ICU for one or two nights depending on their condition and the procedure they have undergone.
+Following some types of surgery some patients may require higher levels of nursing care and observation, provided in our Critical Care Department.
+Sometimes this may be precautionary; or it may be due to the fact they require a higher level of care to recover.
+Most patients will stay in CCD for one or two nights depending on their condition and the procedure they have undergone.

 *Intensive Care is classified as a level 3 which is defined by varying amounts of medical expertise, organ monitoring and support.
-Ward based care is designated Level 1, with Level 2 being referred to as High Dependency and Level 3 referred to as Intensive Care, which is the highest level.
-Spire Cardiff Hospital has dedicated provision for all these levels., offering patients peace of mind that they can recover safely.
+Ward based care is designated level 1, with level 2 being referred to as High Dependency and level 3 referred to as Intensive Care, which is the highest level.
+Spire Southampton Hospital has dedicated provision for all these levels, offering patients peace of mind for their recovery.

 - Complex Vascular and General Surgery